 “Time is money,” Hamilton said.
 “They have experienced a tremendous loss even if they are reimbursed at 100 percent.”

-Posted on January 2, 2015, in "Single State Agency", Accountability, Affordable Care Act, Aldona Wos, Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, Doctors, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, Medicare, Medicare Attorney, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Physicians, Primary Care, Tax Dollars and tagged Abrons, Abrons vs. N.C.
-Department of Health and Human Services, Affordable Care Act, Aldona Wos, Class Action NCTracks, Computer Science Corporation, Computer Sciences Company, CSC, Department of Health and Human Services, DHHS, Division of Medical Assistance, DMA, Enhanced Payments, Enhanced Payments for Primary Care, Kevin Howell, Medicaid, Medicaid Reimbursements, Medicare, NCTracks, NCTracks Billing Issues, NCTracks Lawsuit, NCTracks Problems, North Carolina, North Carolina's Medicaid system, Primary Care, Reimnursement Rates, Rep. Hamilton, Susi Hamilton.
+Posted on January 2, 2015, in "Single State Agency", Accountability, Affordable Care Act, Computer Sciences Corporation, CSC, Division of Medical Assistance, Doctors, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, Medicare, Medicare Attorney, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Physicians, Primary Care, Tax Dollars and tagged Abrons, Abrons vs. N.C.
+Department of Health and Human Services, Affordable Care Act, Aldona Wos, Class Action NCTracks, Computer Science Corporation, Computer Sciences Company, CSC, Department of Health and Human Services, Division of Medical Assistance, DMA, Enhanced Payments, Enhanced Payments for Primary Care, Kevin Howell, Medicaid, Medicaid Reimbursements, Medicare, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Lawsuit, NCTracks Problems, North Carolina, North Carolina's Medicaid system, Primary Care, Reimnursement Rates, Rep. Hamilton, Susi Hamilton.
 Bookmark the permalink.
 Leave a comment.